What is a Sexual Assault Referral Centre (SARC)?

 Who can use a SARC?
 How can I access their services?

 Anyone can self-refer to a SARC.
 This means that you can go to the SARC independently and do not have to involve the police, or anyone else if you do not want to.
-If you self-report in this way, it is up to you whether any evidence which is collected is passed on to the police.
+If you self-refer in this way, you will need to contact the SARC in advance to book an appointment.
+If you have self-referred it is up to you whether any evidence which is collected is passed on to the police.
 If you do decide to report, the evidence will still be at the SARC.